influxdata/influxdb-client-swift/README.md

 1. Tuple style mapping with keys: `measurement`, `tags`, `fields` and `time`
 1. Array of above items

-The following example demonstrates how to write data with different type of records.
+The following example demonstrates how to write data with Data Point structure.
 For further information see docs and [examples](/Examples).

 ```swift
 import ArgumentParser